Demand generation: a roadmap to success

 The halo effect

-People buy from brands they trust and another major benefit of working with a respected publishing partner is that it confers trust.
-Brand association can be especially valuable for younger brands, says Anna Tankel, senior growth manager at Collective Benefits.
+Another major benefit of working with a respected publishing partner is that it confers trust.
+Brand association can be especially valuable for younger brands, says Anna Tankel, senior growth manager at Collective Benefits – and people buy from brands they trust.

-“As a B2B brand, connecting with your audience requires strong partnerships, especially if you’re a new-ish brand or going into new markets.
+“As a B2B brand, connecting with your audience requires strong partnerships, especially if you’re a newer brand or you're entering ew markets.
 Building brand awareness from scratch is time-consuming and most brands are up against the clock.
-A trustworthy content partner with an established audience in your niche [area] can boost your brand's reputation immediately, helping you connect with new audiences and generate leads.”
+A trustworthy content partner with an established audience in your niche area can boost your brand's reputation immediately, helping you to connect with new audiences and generate leads.”

-But how do brands select the right publishing partners to work with, and guarantee a decent return on investment?
-Relevance to your target market, a solid reputation, and an audience who will find value in your content are essential considerations.
-And it isn’t always about a large size; a small circulation newsletter which is read by your target buyer is likely to produce better results than an email going out to a huge database of disengaged people.
+But how do brands select the right publishing partners to work with and guarantee a decent return on investment?
+Relevance to your target market, a solid reputation and an audience that will find value in your content are essential considerations.
+And, it isn’t always about size.
+A small-circulation newsletter that is read by your target buyers is likely to produce better results than an email going out to a huge database of disengaged people.

 “It all starts with your ideal customer profile,” says Chrissy Krampert, CMO at Jellyvision.
 “Picking the right publishing partner must begin with a deep understanding of your customer.
-Where do they go, what do they read and when do they consume it?
-The perfect insight on the most high-performing page on a well-trafficked website won’t convert unless it is the right page, on the right website for your potential customer.”
+The perfect insight on the most high-performing page on a well-trafficked website won’t convert unless it's the right page on the right website for your potential customer.”

-Work on a powerful, meaningful campaign that speaks to the day-to-day concerns of your audience.
-And work with the media owner to construct
+Work on a powerful, meaningful campaign that speaks to the day-to-day concerns of your audience

 Building a genuine partnership

-Once you have a clear understanding of who you’re targeting and which publishing partners can help you reach that audience, there’s still some work to be done.
+Once you have a clear understanding of who you’re targeting and which publishing partners can help you reach that audience, there’s still some work to do.
 Success depends on both parties' commitment to going further than the base level of mediocre partnership products that are all too frequently seen.

-Brands should consider what the publishing partner can bring to the table in terms of journalistic credibility, access to exclusive first-party data, and professional design capabilities.
-If they can help you hit upon a genuinely interesting news angle, provide expert commentary and statistics to back it up, and wrap it all in an attractive package, they’re providing value for money.
+Brands should consider what the publishing partner can bring to the table in terms of journalistic credibility, access to exclusive first-party data and professional design capabilities.
+If they can help you to hit on a genuinely interesting news angle, provide expert commentary and statistics to back it up and wrap it all in an attractive package, they’re providing value for money.